GitLeeRepo/x64AsmNotes/Windows_x86AsmNotes.md

 # Overview

-x64 Assembly language notes using MASM (Microsoft Assembler)
+x86-32 Assembly language notes using MASM (Microsoft Assembler) under Windows.
+Refer to the separate x64 notes for both Windows and Linux.

 # References